webmachinelearning/webnn/dynamic-shape-explainer.md

 - **At dispatch time** (and at `computeShapes()`), once concrete input shapes are known, we run **shape inference**: the same forward propagation, now carrying each operand's concrete *shape* across the whole graph.
 We then validate the resulting concrete shapes against every constraint, including buffer sizes.

-Deferring this work is the inherent trade-off of dynamic shapes: the shape resolution and validation a static graph completes once at build time now runs at inference time — as a gatekeeper on every `dispatch`, before the graph executes.
+Some deferral is inherent: a constraint whose truth depends on a concrete value cannot be settled before that value exists.
+How *much* is deferred is a design choice, and this proposal defers nearly all of it — a dynamic dimension is an opaque name rather than a symbolic expression, so build time can only reject contradictions provable between names ([Symbolic shape expressions](#symbolic-shape-expressions) covers the alternative).
+So the shape resolution and validation a static graph completes once at build time now runs at inference time — as a gatekeeper on every `dispatch`, before the graph executes.
 This adds per-inference overhead, so a user agent should optimize the common cases: because the result is a pure function of the input shapes, it can skip re-validation when a dispatch repeats a set of input shapes it has already validated.

 The build-time checks are expressed as **three-valued** dimension predicates.
 Instead of "equal / not-equal", a comparison is *provably-equal*, *provably-unequal*, or *unknown (defer)*.
 Only a provable contradiction is rejected at build time: